Does diet affect migraines?

 Foods that are high in omega-3 fatty acids, such as fatty fish, flaxseed and chia seeds, can help to inhibit the production of chemicals which cause inflammation, potentially preventing migraines.

 Staying hydrated is important for your overall health, and it can also help to prevent migraines.
 Dehydration can cause blood vessels to constrict, which can lead to headaches.
 You should drink at least 8 glasses of water a day to stay hydrated.
+When it comes to migraines, more than one in four survey respondents agreed that dehydration was a leading trigger for them.

 It's important to keep in mind that a balanced diet includes a variety of fruits, vegetables, whole grains and lean proteins, and you should make sure you’re getting all the nutrients you need.
 A food diary will help you identify triggers while still ensuring you eat a healthy, balanced diet.
 A doctor or a dietitian can then help you create a personalised migraine diet plan.